GaloisInc/BESSPIN-Tool-Suite/docs/cwesEvaluation/README.md

 <img src="../.figures/cwes-evaluation-diagram.png" width=500 align=middle>

-The tool selects the tests to run based on the configuration, it cross-compiles them, runs them on the selected OS and backend, then scores the outpu, and displays the results.
+The tool selects the tests to run based on the configuration, it cross-compiles them, runs them on the selected OS and backend, then scores the output, and displays the results.

 ## Summary of Contents ##